Whistleblower Policy

 6. Protecting a whistleblower’s identity

-When reporting wrongdoing, the reporter’s identity and any information that BBM Youth Support has as a result of the report that is likely to lead to identification, will only be disclosed if:
+When reporting wrongdoing, the reporter’s identity and any information that BBM Ltd has as a result of the report that is likely to lead to identification, will only be disclosed if:

-the person reporting gives consent for BBM Youth Support to disclose that information;
+the person reporting gives consent for BBM Ltd to disclose that information;

-BBM Youth Support considers such disclosure should be made to:
+BBM Ltd considers such disclosure should be made to:

 the Australian Federal Police